clojure-goes-fast/clojure-goes-fast.com/content/blog/2018-01-30-introspection-tools-java-decompilers.md

 ---

 As you probably are already aware of, Clojure compiles down to JVM bytecode.
-The fact that Clojure is not an interpreted language, but a compiled one makes the compilation output tangible.
+The fact that Clojure is not an interpreted language but a compiled one makes the compilation output tangible.
 The resulting classes are something that we can scrutinize and understand.
 In this post, we will take a look at tools that help us decipher the arcane internals of JVM classfiles.

-### Why do you need this (and what it has to do with performance)
+### Why you need this (and what it has to do with performance)

 Frankly, unless you are hacking the Clojure compiler in your free time, the information in this post is not your first priority to learn.
 But understanding